Fogapod/rshub/README.md

 - Mac: it might work, but most likely it would not because of platform limitations.
 I have no machine to test it.

 ### Issues
-There are multiple issues using RStationHub currently:
+There are multiple issues using RSHub currently:
 - Linux, i3 specific: game starts in fullscreen in bad resolution.
 Solution: uncheck fullscreen mode in game settings.
 - You will get auth error when connecting to server.
 This is because of a workaround for this bug: https://github.com/unitystation/unitystation/issues/7375
 - When connecting to server, you will have to uncheck `Host Server` checkbox because of this bug: https://github.com/unitystation/unitystation/issues/7376
 - When connecting to server, you will have to enter your password each time.
 Autologin is broken: https://github.com/unitystation/unitystation/issues/7377

 ### Installation
-There are no prebuilt binaries yet, you can run RStationHub using cargo:
+There are no prebuilt binaries yet, you can run RSHub using cargo:
 `cargo run` or `cargo run --release` (slow)

 ### Geolocation